-This module aims to develop linguistic confidence in the students, the ability to read extracts without adaptation from the most important and influential Latin authors, and to encourage students to appreciate the style of different authors and the relationship between language and literary content.
+- This module aims to develop your linguistic confidence, the ability to read extracts without adaptation from the most important and influential Latin authors, and to encourage you to appreciate the style of different authors and the relationship between language and literary content.

 ILO: Module-specific skills

 - 1. Demonstrate a solid grounding in Latin grammar and syntax, and an expanded vocabulary

 - 2. Develop analytical skills, translate extended unprepared and set passages from Latin into English, and answer questions about specific linguistic forms which appear in them

 - 3. Achieve reasonable fluency in a variety of texts in a foreign non-spoken language

 - 4. Students will be able to achieve enhanced understanding of the rules and nuances of language

 - 5. Demonstrate the ability to follow linguistic structures in a foreign language in order to gain independent understanding